TalTech-HPC-Centre/taltech-hpc-docs/docs/visualization/visualization-chemistry.md

 ### Molden

-[Molden](https://www.theochem.ru.nl/molden/) is a nice program for visualization the results of quantum chemical calculations.
+[Molden](https://www.theochem.ru.nl/molden/) is a nice program for visualizing the results of quantum chemical calculations.

 Molden is quite universal: